 Sydney Mardi Gras returns to Oxford Street

-People participate in the 45th annual Gay and Lesbian Mardi Gras parade on Oxford Street in Sydney, Saturday, February 25, 2023.
-(AAP Image/Steven Saphore) NO ARCHIVING Source: AAP / STEVEN SAPHORE/AAPIMAGE
+Australian Prime Minister Anthony Albanese participates in the 45th annual Gay and Lesbian Mardi Gras parade on Oxford Street in Sydney, Saturday, February 25, 2023.
+Source: AAP / STEVEN SAPHORE/AAPIMAGE

 Share